matthewfeickert/scipy-tutorial-proposal-2025/README.md

 Part of his work will involve running a workshop in the United Sates that would cover these topics and more academic research focused problems across multiple days.
 If accepted, this tutorial would be a distilled version of the open source workshop resources he will create.

-* [Ruben Arts](https://github.com/ruben-arts/)  (speaker / instruction team member) is a core maintainer of pixi at Prefix.dev.
+* [Ruben Arts](https://github.com/ruben-arts/)  (speaker / instruction team member) is a core maintainer of `pixi` at [Prefix.dev](https://prefix.dev/).
+He regularly speaks and teaches at events like [PyData Eindhoven](https://www.youtube.com/watch?v=P7CO25cx4CI), [PyCon DE](https://youtu.be/sVc0PmeSUNk?si=CmQI34s2rCInerC7&t=444), and various podcasts.
+More content can be found on the [Prefix.dev YouTube Channel](https://www.youtube.com/@prefix_dev).

+### Additional Speaker

+* Ruben Arts, ruben.arts[no-spam-please]hotmail.com

+#### Bio

+[Ruben Arts](https://github.com/ruben-arts/) is a core maintainer of `pixi` at [Prefix.dev](https://prefix.dev/).
 Originally a Robotics Engineer, he experienced firsthand the challenges of package management in research and industry.
 This led him to join Prefix.dev, where he focuses on building better tools for reproducibility and ease of onboarding, especially in education and research.
 He regularly speaks and teaches at events like [PyData Eindhoven](https://www.youtube.com/watch?v=P7CO25cx4CI), [PyCon DE](https://youtu.be/sVc0PmeSUNk?si=CmQI34s2rCInerC7&t=444), and various podcasts.
 More content can be found on the [Prefix.dev YouTube Channel](https://www.youtube.com/@prefix_dev).

-### Additional Speaker

-* Ruben Arts, ruben.arts[no-spam-please]hotmail.com

 ### Session image